-Browse through our frequently asked questions; if you need further help with your question, use our contact form at the bottom of this page.
+Browse through our frequently asked questions; if you need further assistance, visit our contact page and submit your question through our form.

 A Community Health Center (CHC) is a non-profit health organization that provides care to community members.
 Heritage Health welcomes all members of our community — whether they have Medicare, Medicaid, private insurance or are uninsured.
 We treat all age groups from pediatrics to adults and geriatrics.
 CHCs are unique in that they are led by a Board of Directors, a majority of which have to be clients/patients.
 CHCs are designed to provide increased access to health care services for people across the United States and are also known as a Federally Qualified Health Centers (FQHCs).

 Yes!
 Your health is important and you can access high-quality care through our providers regardless of insurance status.
 We never turn anybody away or deny services because of inability to pay.
 However, services are not free.
 Low-income community members are charged based on a sliding fee scale and we will always work with the patient to find a payment solution that works for them.